Skip to main content

 Boosts Skin Cell Regeneration

 Skin cell turnover is the process by which dead cells are shed from the skin’s top layer and new, fresh cells rise to the surface.
 One feature of healthy skin is its ability to efficiently turn over, a process that slows with age.
-With its acidic nature, Vitamin C is helpful in sloughing away dead and damaged skin cells, thereby speeding up the skin’s natural turnover process.
+With its acidic nature, vitamin C is helpful in sloughing away dead and damaged skin cells, thereby speeding up the skin’s natural turnover process.
 This not only smooths skin texture, but also reduces dullness and minimizes the look of dark spots and hyperpigmentation.

 Increases Collagen Production